Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Suriname with the Surinnse dollar

 The Surinamese dollar (SRD) is the official currency of Suriname, a country located in South America.
 Here are a few things to know about the Surinamese dollar:

-For card purchases if offered a choice of currencies always select to Pay in Surinnse dollar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Surinnse dollar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Suriname may be one of the smallest countries in South America, but it has something big to offer to all types of travelers.
 It is different mainly because of its Dutch colonial history which is evident in the language that they use until now.